glegoux/jekyll-tech-blog/src/_posts/2021-11-23-secret-santa.md

 It is risky to choose this simultaneous strategy, and it breaks the surprise phenomenon when everyone unfolds the paper if a guest randomly draws his/her name.
-An exchange of papers or a new drawing of lots must be made.
-Another sequential strategy could be considered, a guest draws randomly a piece of paper, keeps it, and gives the Christmas hat to the person whose name is on the paper.
-Only the first guest could draw her/his name, but all she/he has to do is redraw a piece of paper and then put the paper back with his/her name.
+An exchange of pieces of paper or a new drawing of lots must be made.
+Another sequential strategy could be considered:
+A guest randomly draws a piece of paper, keeps it, and gives the Christmas hat to the person whose name is on it.
+Only the first guest could draw her/his name, but all she/he had to do was redraw a piece of paper and then put the paper back with his/her name.

-# Birthday problem
+# 🎁 Gift types: Birthday problem

 A second problem will be to know if 2 guests could bring the same type of gift.
-This one is equivalent to another famous problem, the **birthday problem**.
+This is equivalent to another famous problem, the **birthday problem**.
 The probability that two people were born on the same day increases quickly depending on the number of people.
-It becomes almost certain, that is to say, more than $99\%$ of a chance to be true for a group of 60 people.
+It becomes almost certain, that is to say, more than $99\%$ of a chance to be valid for a group of 60 people.

 More generally, the probability that a subset of size $n$ of a set $E$ of size $N$ contains at least 2 identical elements: